Hotels in Delhi

 What is the best area to stay in Delhi for first-time visitors?

-Is staying in Connaught Place a good idea in Delhi?
+Is Connaught Place a good place to stay in Delhi?

 How many days should I stay in Delhi?